M2Team/NanaZip/ReadMe.md

   (Build 22000.1817+ & 22621.1555+), you can launch directly to the settings page of file association for NanaZip.
   (https://learn.microsoft.com/en-us/windows/uwp/launch-resume/launch-default-apps-settings)
-- Due to the design of MSIX, drives' context menu in Explorer only show in Windows 11(22H2)+.

 ## Development Roadmap